About Title IX UConn

 The University of Connecticut does not tolerate sex discrimination, sexual harassment or sexual violence of any kind.
-This prohibition is further explained in the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence.
-Please read the FAQ for additional information about this policy.
-To ensure compliance with Title IX and other federal and state civil rights laws, the University has designated Elizabeth Conklin as the University’s Title IX Coordinator.
-Elizabeth is charged with monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed by the University.
+This prohibition is further explained in the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence (Chinese translation, Polish translation, Spanish translation) Please read the FAQ for additional information about this policy.
+To ensure compliance with Title IX and other federal and state civil rights laws, the University has designated Cameron Liston as the University’s Title IX Coordinator.
+Cameron is charged with monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed by the University.

-Any student, faculty, or staff member with questions or concerns about the applicable University policies or who believes that he or she has been the victim of sex discrimination, sexual harassment, or sexual violence is encouraged to contact the University’s Title IX Coordinator.
+Any student, faculty, or staff member with questions or concerns about the applicable University policies or who believes that they have been the victim of sex discrimination, sexual harassment, or sexual violence is encouraged to contact the University’s Title IX Coordinator.
 Individuals with questions or concerns about violations of the Student Code specifically should contact the Office of Community Standards.

 Community Resource Team (CRT)

 The Community Resource Team (CRT) includes UConn employees and students and off-campus partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
 The CRT’s collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to victims and survivors.
-The committee is co-chaired by Eleanor Daugherty, Associate Vice President for Student Affairs and Dean of Students, and Elizabeth Conklin, Associate Vice President for the Office of Institutional Equity and Title IX Coordinator.
+The committee is chaired by Letissa Reid, Associate Vice President for the Office of Institutional Equity.

 On July 1, 2014 the Connecticut General Assembly enacted Public Act No. 14-11, “An Act Concerning Sexual Assault, Stalking and Intimate Partner Violence on Campus”, which contains specific provisions regarding campus resource teams.
 The guidance provided includes ensuring that each member of the CRT is educated in: